Madonahs/Machine-Learning/README.md

 </p>

 * **This repository was created for educational purposes.
-It will host a number of projects as part of the process**
+It will host a number of projects as part of the process, the files will be labeled 'Project A' e.t.c**

 ## Intro

+### Project A

 With an upsurge in cybercrimes related to Sim Card Swap fraud in developing countries, making fraud detection is a top priority.
 If we are able to estimate whether someone is going to commit Sim Card Fraud we can surely try to prevent it earlier.

 ## Intro